mocnik-science/osm-python-tools/docs/data.md

 2016.0     1619       1892
 2017.0     1719       2022
 ```

+## Analyzing the result of the query

-The data can be analyzed (number of values, mean value, standard derivation, etc.):
+The queried data can be analyzed (number of values, mean value, standard derivation, etc.) as follows:
 ```python
 data.describe(typeOfRoad=ALL, town='vienna')
 ```